Why Most Traders Lose in New Pairs

 How professionals decide whether to engage

-Does this environment justify participation?
+They ask: does this environment justify participation?

 If volume is thin, attention is chaotic, and liquidity is fragile, many professionals simply skip the trade.
+Not because it can't go up.
+But because the risk is asymmetric against them.

 Why most professionals avoid new pairs entirely